calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 #### "Get Pointer" macros for array-signals (read)

-For array-signals extract "pointer" macros are generated.
+For array-signals, "get pointer" macros are generated.
 These macros have the following naming convention:

 `#define CAN_NWID_get_ptr_SIGNALNAME(msg_buffer)`